 Arriving at the Cancun airport is quite an experience.
 While it is nothing difficult or scary, it is something you should be prepared for.
 With a little knowledge and preparation, the whole experience will go faster and you will be on the beach quicker.

 Cancun’s airport is quite large.
 There are now three terminals.
 They are numbered 2, 3 & 4.
 Don’t ask about Terminal 1.
 Terminal 4 just opened in late 2017, so if you booked your flight a long time ago, your terminal may have changed.
-You will likely land at Terminal 3 which is the new main terminal.
-If you come on a weekend charter, a domestic flight, you may land at terminal 2.
+You will likely land at Terminal 3 or 4 depending on what airline you fly.
+If you come on a charter or a domestic flight, you may land at terminal 2.
 Terminal 1 is rarely used by the flying public.

 Terminal 4 airlines include: Aero Mexico, Air Europa, Air France, Air Transat, Alaska Airlines, Condor, Frontier, Interjet, Lufthansa, Novair, Premiair, Southwest, Sun Country, Thomas Cook, Transaero, Virgin America, Virgin Atlantic, & WestJet.

 Terminal 3 airlines include: Air Canada, American Airlines, British Airways, Delta, Evelop, Eurowings, JetBlue, Spirit, United Airlines & Wamos.